ErizDotDev/LearningNotes/dotnet-core-development/csharp/getting-started/program-building-blocks.md

 ### Private setters

-- [[properties|Properties]] that act as readonly properties.
+- [[properties|Properties]] that act as read-only properties.
 - Properties that have private setters can only be initialized in a constructor or on set methods

 ### Accessibility

 - _public_ - most permissive access level; no access restrictions
+- _protected_
-- _protected_ - accessible within the class and by derived class instances; not accessible by direct instances
+	- accessible within the class and by derived class instances; not accessible by direct instances
+	- an alternative for using `private` - but ensuring that the sub-classes can also use the element with the `protected` modifier.
+- _internal_
-- _internal_ - accessible only within files in the same assembly.
+	- accessible only within files in the same assembly (or in this case project).
+	- useful for testing - `[InternalsVisibleTo]` attribute and setting allows for the testing of internal methods.
-- _protected internal_ - accessible from the current assembly or from types that are derived from the containing class
+- _protected internal_
+	- accessible from the current assembly or from types that are derived from the containing class located in a different assembly.
+	- basically it just combines the characteristics of a `protected` and `internal` access modifier.
 - _private_ - inaccessible by other classes; access is limited to the class/struct that contains it.
-- _private protected_ - accessible by derived class instances only within the containing assembly
+- _private protected_
+	- accessible by derived class instances only within the containing assembly
+	- useful for keeping implementation details on subclasses within the same assembly.
+		- if there is another subclass on a different assembly, they can't access the element with the `private protected` access modifier.

 - NOTE: All accessibility keywords can be applied on class/struct members.
 However, _protected internal_ and _private protected_ are the only accessibility keywords that cannot be applied on a class definition.